 Brand initiatives have the power to help shape the next generation.

-Ioan Ifrim is a senior project manager at Long Dash.
+Ioan Ifrim is an associate program director at Long Dash.
 He has led partnerships with multi-national firms as well as the federal government.

 One sunny spring afternoon, I biked to my son’s daycare, loaded him in his seat on the back, and took a short ride back to our house.
 We didn’t know it then, but that was the last time he’d be in daycare.
 For the past five-plus months, my two-year old son has spent practically every hour of every day at home with my wife and me.

 He has not seen his daycare teachers or the other children in his class in person.
 He has not been to the library’s story time.
 He has not played with neighborhood kids at the playground down the street.
 He has not touched or been close to another human being besides his immediate family.
 These are challenges that are, sadly, increasingly familiar to many families around the world.

 Our son—like many children during the pandemic—has made admirable adjustments, all things considered: getting used to new routines of cycling through the same books and toys, weekly video calls with daycare, and long walks in the neighborhood.
 But I often wonder: Does he notice that there was a sudden and drastic change?
 This time off from school—or, to be precise, a traditionally structured education—has inevitably led to children having more free time to play, read, or otherwise think about what is happening in the world around them.
 The unique circumstances that children are experiencing now have the potential to open new pathways for them later in life, even as they are still processing their daily routines through creative play.